Introduction

 Declarations are a critical part of any RPG program.
 They define variables, constants, files, procedures, and prototypes.
 In free format, declaration statements no longer need to adhere to column restrictions, and they are more expressive and readable.

-2.1 Declaring Variables (dcl-s)
+2.1 Declaring Variables (dcl-s

-Variables in free format RPG are declared using the dcl-s (declare scalar) keyword, followed by the variable name, its data type, and optional initialization.
+(declare scalar) keyword, followed by the variable name, its data type, and optional initialization.

 Example: